-Having a bootable USB is very essential, especially if you finish installing Windows faster.
+Having a bootable USB is very essential, especially if you want to finish installing Windows faster.
 Using a bootable USB to install an operating system (OS) not only makes the installation faster, but also saves a DVD!

-Creating or using a USB drive to install Windows operating systems is very easy if you follow the below mentioned steps.
+Creating or using a USB drive to install Windows operating systems is very easy if you follow the steps mentioned below.

 If you are planning to use a bootable USB to install Windows 10, Windows 8.1, Windows 7 or Vista please refer our guides:

 Coming back to bootable USB guide, here we assume that you are using either Vista, Windows 7, Windows 8/8.1, or Windows 10 to create your bootable USB.

 Step 1: Insert your USB (4GB+ preferable) stick to the system and backup all the data from the USB as we are going to format the USB to make it as bootable.

 Step 2: Open elevated Command Prompt.
 To do this, type CMD in Start menu search field and hit Ctrl + Shift + Enter.
 Alternatively, navigate to Start > All programs >Accessories > right click on Command Prompt and select run as administrator.

 Step 3: When the Command Prompt opens, enter the following command: